 - Receive a cybersecurity glossary to help facilitate classroom discussions;

 - Have the opportunity to network with other teachers from around the state;

-- Understand cyber warfare and its significance in the modern age;
+- Understand the global significance of cyber-capabilities in the modern age;

-- Engage with field experts to examine how recent cyber-attacks from Europe to Southeast Asia exacerbate tensions or forge stronger connections;
+- Engage with field experts to examine how cyber-capabilities exacerbate tensions or forge stronger connections;

 - Establish a basis in cyber literacy that will help further students’ civic literacy development and the ability to critically engage with online information.

 - Receive a certificate of completion after attending both workshop sessions.

 Saturday, March 13

 Intelligence and Oversight

 Dr. Thorsten Wetzling works for the Stiftung Neue Verantwortung (SNV) where he heads its research unit on digital rights, surveillance and democracy.
 He directs the European Intelligence Oversight Network (EION) and is the Principal Investigator in the GUARDINT research project.
 Formerly, he worked as a Senior Fellow at the Brandenburg Institute for Society and Security, the Hague Institute for Global Justice, and as Advisor for the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
 As Trans-Atlantic Post-Doc Fellow for International Relations and Security (TAPIR), Dr. Wetzling studied national surveillance policies at the French Institute for International Relations (ifri) in Paris, the RAND Corporation, and the Center for Transatlantic Relations at Johns Hopkins University.